 There is a national framework to assist in the formal identification and help to coordinate the referral of victims to appropriate services, known as the National Referral Mechanism.

 Staff with concerns should contact Leicestershire Police via 101.

-Prevent is about safeguarding people and communities from the threat of terrorism.
-At the heart of Prevent is safeguarding children and adults and providing early intervention to protect and divert people away from being drawn into terrorist activity.
+At the heart of PREVENT is safeguarding children and adults and providing early intervention to protect and divert people away from being drawn into terrorist activity.

 Where the person causing the harm is also an adult who is experiencing or at risk of abuse or neglect, the safety of the person who may have been abused is paramount.
 Organisations may also have responsibilities towards the person causing the harm, and certainly will have if they are both in a care setting or have contact because they attend the same place (for example, a day centre).
 In this situation it is important that the needs of the adult who is the alleged victim are addressed separately from the needs of the person allegedly causing harm.

 It may be necessary to reassess the adult allegedly causing the harm.
 This will involve a meeting where the following could be addressed:

 The principles and responsibilities of reporting a crime apply regardless of whether the person causing harm is deemed to be an adult.

 Increasingly people are deciding to use less traditional ways of having their eligible social care and health care needs met.
 Many are taking the opportunity to exercise greater choice and control over what kinds of services they receive, who provides them and the way in which they are delivered.
 This revolution brings with it opportunities and challenges from the perspective of risk enablement and safeguarding.